Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: The squared distance function as a Morse function

 The critical manifolds in the three cases are diffeomorphic to: \begin{enumerate} \item The Cartesian product of $n$ polygon spaces (obtained by adding the bar $A_iX$ to the leg $\mathcal{L}_i$), \item The Cartesian product of $n-1$ polygon spaces (obtained by closing non-aligned legs in a similar way), \item The Cartesian product of $n-2$ polygon spaces, also arising from closing of non-aligned legs. \end{enumerate}

 \end{theorem}

 \begin{proof} (1) is clear since $X=Z$ defines the global minimum manifold.

 (2) By the strong genericity assumption, only one leg of the spider is aligned.
-Non-aligned legs contribute to the Morse-Bott critical manifold only, which is the product of polygonal spaces, so we eliminate them and leave only the aligned leg.
+Non-aligned legs contribute to the Morse-Bott critical manifold only, which is (via closing the legs, cf. Figure \ref{fig:constructions}) the product of polygonal spaces, so we eliminate them and leave only the aligned leg.
 The statement follows from Proposition \ref{p:robotarm}.

 (3) By the strong genericity assumption, only two legs of the spider are aligned, and the lines that contain the legs are different.
 As in (2), we can eliminate the non-aligned legs and leave only the two aligned legs.
 Denote the configuration space of the two-legged spider by $\mathcal{S}'$.
 Its dimension is $p_1+p_2-2$.